marcinduma/WILCLD-2611/docs/deploy_backend.md

 <img src="https://raw.githubusercontent.com/marcinduma/WILCLD-2611/master/images/cat-mariadb-template.png">

 Change `<mariadb-service_LoadBalancer_IP>` with IP address of your load balancer IP, replace **198.18.134.XXX** in *sed* command below with the IP address of LoadBalancer IP allocated to mariadb-service in on-premise Kubernetes Cluster.

+!!! tip
+	Copy following command to notepad FIRST, change IP address and then paste it to Terminal.

+Command to edit:

 	sed -i 's/<mariadb-service_LoadBalancer_IP>/198.18.134.XXX/g' mariadb-ext-service-eks.yaml